ocramz/ocramz.github.io/_posts/2021-12-15-neurips-retro.markdown

 * Data programming, weak supervision, learning on relational data, federated learning all fall in this bin; on one hand they let us make sense of complex, real-world signals, and hopefully make better decisions.
 On the other they promise to empower smaller entities than the usual tech titans, by re-distributing the economic returns of data ownership.

-* The study of intelligence for its own sake is as old as the field and we're nowhere close to even formulating a well-posed question.
+* The study of intelligence for its own sake is as old as philosophy itself but we're nowhere close to even formulating a well-posed question.
 However, careful cognitive experiments and generative, neuro-symbolic approaches like those advocated by Tenenbaum and collaborators are a source of great insight and better questions, which is ultimately what matters in science.

 In what follows I collect some loose notes on my 2021 NeurIPS experience as an attendee and author, as well as all the links I could record on the fly.
 I could only attend a fraction of the live events, but fortunately all the talks are recorded for posterity.